JuliaLang/julia/doc/stdlib/base.rst

    Convert a number or numeric array to boolean

+.. function:: isbool(x)

+   Test whether number or array is boolean

+.. function:: int(x)

+   Convert a number or array to the default integer type on your platform.
+Alternatively, ``x`` can be a string, which is parsed as an integer.

+.. function:: integer(x)

+   Convert a number or array to integer type.
+If ``x`` is already of integer type it is unchanged, otherwise it converts it to the default integer type on your platform.

+.. function:: isinteger(x)

+   Test whether a number or array is of integer type

 .. function:: int8(x)

    Convert a number or array to ``Int8`` data type